Board structure version 2

 The 4.7kOhm resistor

-The 4.7kOhm resistor is mandatory for the Dallas DS18B20 temperature sensors.
+The 4.7kOhm resistor is required for Dallas DS18B20 sensors.
 If only analog PT100x sensors are used, the resistor can be omitted.

-The legs on the resistance are bent through 90° (e.g. around a slotted screwdriver).
-The resistor is then inserted into the position labeled “4k7”.
-The direction does not have to be taken into account.
+Bend the resistor legs by 90° (for example around a screwdriver).
+Insert the resistor at the position marked 4k7.
+Orientation does not matter.
 The basic color of resistors is often blue or sand-colored.
 The colored rings show the electrical resistance:

 4.7kOhm resistor with 4 rings: yellow - violet - red - [tolerance]